couchbase-examples/nextjs-quickstart/NextJS_README.md

 - `COUCHBASE_USERNAME` - The username of an authorized user on your Couchbase instance
 - `COUCHBASE_PASSWORD` - The corresponding password for the user specified above
 - `COUCHBASE_ENDPOINT` - The endpoint to connect to.
 Use `localhost` for a local instance of Couchbase, or Wide Area Network address for a cloud instance (formatted like`<xxxxx>.dp.cloud.couchbase.com`)
-- `TEST_BUCKET_NAME` - The bucket you'd like to connect to for testing.
+- `COUCHBASE_BUCKET` - The bucket you'd like to connect to for testing.
 Defaults to `travel-sample`, which works best (but must be imported, see notes on adding [sample buckets](https://docs.couchbase.com/server/current/manage/manage-settings/install-sample-buckets.html))
 - `IS_CLOUD_INSTANCE` - `true` if you are trying to connect to an instance of Couchbase Cloud, `false` otherwise.

 ### Run Next.js in development mode